Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 Continuing His Art: The G.I.
 Blues Album and More

-You might be surprised to learn he recorded “A Big Hunk O’ Love” during a leave in 1958.
+You might be surprised to learn that he recorded “A Big Hunk O’ Love” during a leave in 1958.

 Military Discharge and Return to Music and Films